 After a few days they released me to go home, but the boys had to stay in the hospital, so we had been travelling to them every single day.
-It was strange to return home without them, but on the other hand it gave me the space to adapt to the new situation gradually.
+It was strange to return home without them, but on the other hand, it gave me the space to adapt to the new situation gradually.

 The biggest problem I had was breastfeeding.
 Every time I came to see the boys, I tried with a midwife’s help to breastfeed them, but with no success.
 Neither of them wanted to suck.
 I’d never have thought breastfeeding could be this difficult and frustrating.
-As a future mother everyone asks you whether you want to breastfeed, but no one tells you that it’s a skill you need to practice.
+As a future mother, everyone asks you whether you want to breastfeed, but no one tells you that it’s a skill you need to practice.
 Often even for months!

 Despite the lack of success, I didn’t give up and kept trying.
-At home I always expressed milk and took it to the hospital the next day.
-How many times did I feel guilty when I looked at my boys, because only a couple of minutes before I hadn’t even been sure whether I was actually looking forward to seeing them.
+At home, I always expressed milk and took it to the hospital the next day.
+How many times did I feel guilty when I looked at my boys because only a couple of minutes before I hadn’t even been sure whether I was actually looking forward to seeing them.
 What’s wrong with me?
 Some days I cried that I hadn’t had them at home, some days I didn’t even know if I wanted to go and visit them.
 As if I was afraid of my own emotions.
 I felt ashamed and kept convincing myself that I was only weakened by the new situation.
 However, deep inside I knew (sensed) something was wrong.

-After couple of days of travelling there and back, the head midwife in the special care unit told us they had a free room where we could stay with our children and didn’t have to travel like this.
+After a couple of days of travelling there and back, the head midwife in the special care unit told us they had a free room where we could stay with our children and didn’t have to travel like this.
 She said it would also be good for us if I wanted to breastfeed.
 Apparently, for the boys to start sacking I had to be available whenever they were hungry.

 She also informed us that boys had to stay in the hospital until they were able to eat.
 At that time they were already breathing without any help, so it was only the question of eating that was decisive.
 The boys were tiny, but not too tiny, so there was a good chance it would only take a week, two tops.

 This idea seemed acceptable to me, however, when a midwife took me to have a look at the rooms, I stiffened.
-They were cozy, but small.
+They were cozy but small.
 Too small.
 I have always suffered from claustrophobia, so the idea of all four of us living in that space gave a cold sweat.

-However, the desire to breastfeed and to do things the way I believed a “good mother” should, was very strong, so in the end I agreed.
+However, the desire to breastfeed and to do things the way I believed a “good mother” should, was very strong, so in the end, I agreed.